Language selection

 On December 7, 2022, to mark International Human Rights Day, in response to escalating armed conflict, targeting of civilians, and escalating human rights violations against the people of Myanmar by the military regime, an additional twelve (12) individuals and three (3) entities were added to the Schedule in the Regulations.
 These individuals and entities have performed key functions on behalf of the military regime, lead misinformation efforts and the weaponization of the judiciary, and facilitated arms flows to the regime.
 These sanctions were announced in coordination with the United Kingdom.

 On January 27, 2023, which marks the two-year anniversary of the Myanmar coup, an additional six (6) individuals and a prohibition on the export, sale, supply or shipment of aviation fuel to Myanmar were added to the Schedule in the Regulations.
 These additions come in response to reports of worsening armed conflict, increased use of aerial attacks against civilians and civilian objects, in contravention of international humanitarian law.
 They also respond to deeply concerning reports of serious violations of international human rights law by the military regime.
 Targeted individuals are senior figures in the Myanmar military responsible for such international humanitarian and human rights law violations.
 These sanctions were announced in coordination with the United Kingdom and the United States.
-Canada continues to monitor the situation closely and will review the need for further sanctions as appropriate.

-On October 27, an additional thirty-nine (39) individuals and twenty-two (22) entities, which perform key functions on behalf of the Myanmar military regime, and a prohibition on the provision of shipping insurance for aviation fuel to Myanmar were added to the Schedule of the Regulations.
-The amendments follow the 6th anniversary of the Rohingya crisis, the extension of the state of emergency in Myanmar by the military regime, as well as escalating attacks by the regime against the civilian population of Myanmar.
+On October 27, 2023, an additional thirty-nine (39) individuals and twenty-two (22) entities, which perform key functions on behalf of the Myanmar military regime, and a prohibition on the provision of shipping insurance for aviation fuel to Myanmar were added to the Schedule of the Regulations.
+The amendments followed the 6th anniversary of the Rohingya crisis, the extension of the state of emergency in Myanmar by the military regime, as well as escalating attacks by the regime against the civilian population of Myanmar.
 The individuals include current senior officials within the military regime, including the State Administration Council and Union Election Commission, and senior officials within entities which produce revenue for the regime, or procure arms or key resources used by the regime to fuel its violence.
 Additionally, the entities listed perform key functions on behalf of the military regime, such as being a conduit for revenue, arms, or key resources used by the military to produce arms and ammunition domestically.

 Selected documents